phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 - Proof of work
 - Proof of Stake
 - Proof of Elapsed Time
-- Simplified Byzantine Fault tolerance
+- Simplified Byzantine Fault tolerance aka YAC

 ### Immutability of Data

-Immutability of the data which sits on the blockchain is the most important reason to deploy blockchain-based solutions for a variet of centralized servers.
+Immutability of the data which sits on the blockchain is the most important reason to deploy blockchain-based solutions for a variety of centralized servers.

 - Immutability or unchanging over time feature makes the blockchain useful for accounting, financial transactions, identity management, and asset ownership, management and transfer.